MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 | Printers | `PrinterDevices` |  | `Printers` |
 | USB devices (removable media) | `RemovableMediaDevices` | `removableMedia` | `USB` |
 | Windows Portable Devices | `WpdDevices` |  | `Windows Portable Devices (WPD)` |

-## Categories of Microsoft device control capabilities

-Device control capabilities from Microsoft can be organized into three main categories: device control in Windows, device control in Defender for Endpoint, and Endpoint Data Loss Prevention (Endpoint DLP).

-- **Device control in Windows**.
-The Windows operating system has built-in device control capabilities.
-Your security team can configure device installation settings to prevent (or allow) users from installing certain devices on their computers.
-Policies are applied at the device level, and use various device properties to determine whether or not a user can install/use a device.
-Device control in Windows works with BitLocker and ADMX templates, and can be managed using Intune.

-   - **BitLocker and Intune**.
-[BitLocker](/windows/security/operating-system-security/data-protection/encrypted-hard-drive) is a Windows security feature that provides encryption for entire volumes.
-Together with [Intune](/mem/intune/fundamentals/what-is-intune), policies can be configured to enforce encryption on devices using BitLocker for Windows (and FileVault for Mac).
-For more information, see [Disk encryption policy settings for endpoint security in Intune](/mem/intune/protect/endpoint-security-disk-encryption-profile-settings).

-   - **Administrative Templates (ADMX) and Intune**.
-You can use ADMX templates to create policies that restrict or allow specific types of USB devices to be used with computers.
-For more information, see [Restrict USB devices and allow specific USB devices using ADMX templates in Intune](/mem/intune/configuration/administrative-templates-restrict-usb).

-- **Device control in Defender for Endpoint**.
-Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.
-You can configure device control settings to prevent (or allow) users to have Read, Write, or Execute access to content on removable storage devices.
-You can define exceptions, and you can choose to employ audit policies that detect but don't block users from accessing their removable storage devices.
-Policies are applied at the device level, user level, or both.
-Device control in Microsoft Defender can be managed using Intune.

-   - **Device control in Microsoft Defender and Intune**.
-Intune provides a rich experience for managing complex device control policies for organizations.
-You can configure and deploy device restriction settings in Defender for Endpoint, for example.
-See [Configure device restriction settings in Microsoft Intune](/mem/intune/configuration/device-restrictions-configure).

-- **Endpoint data loss prevention** (Endpoint DLP).
-Endpoint DLP monitors sensitive information on devices that are onboarded to Microsoft Purview solutions.
-DLP policies can enforce protective actions on sensitive information and where it's stored or used.
-[Learn about Endpoint DLP](/purview/endpoint-dlp-learn-about).

-See the [device control scenarios](#device-control-in-windows) section (in this article) for more details about these capabilities.

 ## Device control samples and scenarios